microsoft/aurora/README.md

 ### Limitations
-Although Aurora was trained to accurately predict future weather and air pollution, Aurora is based on neural networks, which means that there are no strict guarantees that predicts will always be accurate.
+Although Aurora was trained to accurately predict future weather and air pollution, Aurora is based on neural networks, which means that there are no strict guarantees that predictions will always be accurate.
 Altering the inputs, providing a sample that was not in the training set, or even providing a sample that was in the training set but is simply unlucky may result in arbitrarily poor predictions.
 In addition, even though Aurora was trained on a wide variety of data sets, it is possible that Aurora inherits biases present in any one of those data sets.
-A forecasting system like Aurora is only one piece of the puzzle in a weather prediction pipeline, and its outputs are not meant to be directly used by people or business to plan their operations.
+A forecasting system like Aurora is only one piece of the puzzle in a weather prediction pipeline, and its outputs are not meant to be directly used by people or businesses to plan their operations.
-A series of additional verification tests are needed before it could become operationally useful.
+A series of additional verification tests are needed before it can become operationally useful.

 ### Data
 The models included in the code have been trained on a variety of publicly available data.